 101 Hubbard Road, Conway, Arkansas 72034

-Cozy 55+ Community of Stonebrook Cove in Central Arkansas Has Just 26 Craftsman-Style Homes and a Cozy Ambiance
+Cozy 55+ Community of Stonebrook Cove in Central Arkansas Has Just 26 Craftsman-Style Homes and a Peaceful Ambiance

 Conway is in central Arkansas, just 35 minutes from Little Rock, and it is a fast growing, small suburban city.
 It receives good reviews, as does Stonebrook Cove, a gated 55+ single family home community within the city's boundaries.

 J.C.
-Thornton is the builder here, and construction began in 2014.
-With only 26 homes planned, this will be a cozy community with residences tucked along just one road.
+Thornton is the builder here.
+Construction began in 2014 and ended earlier this year.
+With only 26 homes, this is a cozy community with residences tucked along just one road.
 The architectural style is Craftsman, and exteriors are low maintenance brick and vinyl.
 Buyers have seven floor plans from which to choose.
 Sizes range from approximately 1,500 square feet to 2,650 square feet, and each dwelling has from two to four bedrooms and two to three baths.
 An attached one or two car garage is standard.

 Prices begin in the low- to mid-$200,000s.
 Please check with the community or a Realtor to verify these prices as they may change.

 Small developments generally do not have the amenities of larger communities, and this can be said of Stonebrook Cove.
-It is not amenity-rich, but a clubhouse is planned.
-It will have a multi-purpose room with a large screen television and a game room for bridge, bingo or poker.
-Residents will also enjoy an outdoor patio with pond views.
+It is not amenity-rich, but it has a nice clubhouse with a multi-purpose room, a large screen television and a game room for bridge, bingo or poker.
+Residents also enjoy an outdoor patio with pond views.

 Conway has three colleges, including the University of Central Arkansas, which hosts the nationally known Arkansas Shakespeare Theatre.
 The Conway Symphony Orchestra performs in the university's Reynolds Performance Hall.
 Conway's downtown has a mid-20th century feeling with two-story brick buildings that house a mix of retailers, a farmers' market and an outdoor cinema.